JeongKwonHo/EEG_Emotion_Classfication/README.md

 • EEG signal data from 10 people showed 82% emotion classification</br>
 • Combination with other signals such as ECG and EMG will give you a higher level of accuracy.</br>
 <img src="IMAGE/Decision_Tree.png"/>

+classification.m
+classification raw data by image

+filter.m
+Change the first line file name to the desired file Classify EEG data of file by each frequency

+filter2.m
+Classify EEG data of file by each frequency Normalization with sorted files 0 ~ 1
+Extraction and classification of mean, std, var by frequency

+decision_tree.m
+decision tree generation file
+The final_data.mat file is required.